-This course offers an introduction to the practices of reading and writing for general university studies.
-Students will develop academic writing and analytical skills through critical reading, group discussion and various writing assignments.
+Written and Oral Communication provides an introduction to the practices of reading and writing for general university studies.
+Students will develop academic writing and analytical skills through critical reading, group discussion and varied writing assignments.
 Strong emphasis will be placed on revising, with weekly workshops to clarify assignments and expectations and/or receive recommendations and feedback on works in progress.

 This course will deal with the fundamental question, "What is the good society?"
 It will cover fundamental philosophical and theoretical approaches to human societies, mixing together readings of key theoreticians with lectures and commentary upon these theories.
 The course will draw upon theological, philosophical, political and popular ideas, mixing together historical, philosophical, literary and ethnographic approaches to these philosophies.
 A sample of possible theorists might include Buddha, Plato, St. Augustine, Muhammad, Ibn Khaldun, Rousseau, Locke, Hobbes, JS Mill, Marx, Rawls, Fanon, Foucault, Houtoundji, Mbiti, Mudimbe, and Appiah.
 The course will also include examples drawn from everyday life and local Ghanaian philosophical systems.